For finance teams navigating multi-chain DeFi complexity

 7. Reconcile Regularly

-- Weekly: wallet balances versus on-chain data.
+- Weekly: Validate wallet balances and recent tx totals.

 8. Build Transparent Disclosures